Credit:

 Our usage testing included placing the tree into the stand and securing it.
 We assigned scores based on how long it took and how arduous the task was.
 We also made note of how easy it was to water and remove the tree.

-Avoid placing your Christmas tree near heat sources like radiators or sunward windows.
-While it looks nice, placing your tree next to a fireplace is a surefire way to turn your evergreen forever brown, and potentially light it on fire.
+Avoid placing your Christmas tree near heat sources, such as radiators or windows that face the sun.
+While it looks nice, placing your tree next to a fireplace is a surefire way to turn your evergreen a dull, brown color, and potentially even set it on fire.

-A big perk of artificial trees is that they don’t require any water and are generally low maintenance.
+A significant benefit of artificial trees is that they don’t require any water and are generally low-maintenance.
 However, fake trees still have lights and cords dangling down, so be sure to place your tree in a spot close to an outlet to avoid tripping hazards.

 Meet the testers